-Last season was perhaps Satterfield’s most successful as a player or coach, as he led Appalachian State to an impressive 7-5 record in its first full season at the NCAA Division I FBS ranks.
-The 7-5 mark in 2014 included a six-game winning streak to close the season, all in Sun Belt Conference play.
-The six-straight victories lifted the Mountaineers to a 6-2 Sun Belt record, good for an impressive third-place finish in their first season in the ultra-competitive league.
+Appalachian State’s historic 2015 campaign came on the heels of a breakout season in 2014, when Satterfield led the Mountaineers to an impressive 7-5 record in their first full season in the NCAA Division I FBS ranks.
+The 7-5 mark in 2014 included a six-game winning streak to close the season, all in Sun Belt play.

 Despite fielding only two senior starters, Appalachian State excelled on both sides of the ball in 2014, ranking among the Sun Belt’s top three teams in 14 of the league’s 33 official statistical categories.
 Most notably, the Mountaineers led the Sun Belt in total defense by allowing just 347.5 yards per game, a mark that was 53 yards per game less than they allowed in their final FCS campaign in 2013.
 The Mountaineers also ranked third in the conference in scoring offense (35.7 points per game) and ranked second in both rushing offense (241.8 ypg) and rushing defense (152.3 ypg).

 Satterfield was named Appalachian State’s 20th head coach on Dec.
 14, 2012.
 He is only the sixth Appalachian alumnus to ever serve in the role, joining Graydon Eggers ‘24 (1928), Francis Hoover ‘40 (1945), Press Mull ‘47 (1951), Bob Broome ‘40 (1956-58) and Carl Messere ‘61 (1965-70).